software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Here's a few tips before you start implementing the tasks:

 - Use the full potential of your team and _work together_.
 Plan the tasks together, implement the tasks together and support each other
+- Maintain active communication regarding the Sprint progress.
+Keeping the Sprint Backlog up-to-date is important but also share your progress and problems actively with your team members face-to-face or via Teams or other communication platform
 - _Push_ code to the GitHub repository often.
 Once you have some _working_ code, use `git add`, `git commit`, `git push` commands to push the code to GitHub
 - _Pull_ the code from the GitHub repository often.
 Run the `git pull` command to get the latest changes to your local computer
 - While pulling the code from the GitHub repository, you'll probably face _merge conflicts_.
 You can spot a merge conflict from the `git pull` command ouput: `CONFLICT (content): Merge conflict in ...`.
 If you have trouble solving the merge conficts, see the [Git instructions](/git#merge-conflicts)